ilitov/Maze-With-Keys-Solver/README.md

 The starting zone is represented by a single figure(circle, square, etc.) consisting of pixels with an RGB value: (195,195,195).

 ##### Ending zone(s)
-Every ending zone is represented by a figure consistiong of pixels with an RGB value: (127,127,127).
+Every ending zone is represented by a figure consisting of pixels with an RGB value: (127,127,127).

 ##### Keys
 Every key is a colored square (20x20 pixels) and its color is not white or black and differs from the colors of the starting zone and the ending zone(s).